Dennis Kucinich: Foreign policy

-Syria and Bashar al-Assad

 Kucinich was criticized for his visit to Syria in 2007 and praise of President Bashar al-Assad on Syrian national TV.
 He praised Syria for taking in Iraqi refugees.
 "What most people are not aware of is that Syria has taken in more than 1.5 million Iraqi refugees," Kucinich said.
 "The Syrian government has actually shown a lot of compassion in keeping its doors open, and being a host for so many refugees."

 Kucinich has met with Assad on several occasions.
 He has supported Assad, citing him as a lesser evil in the Syrian Civil War.
 Asked by Tucker Carlson how he could defend a war criminal, Kucinich said the choice was to let ISIS take over Syria or "try to stabilize the region and let the people of Syria make their own decisions about who their leaders are going to be".
 He helped Fox News get an interview with Assad.

 In October 2016, Kucinich warned against a prospective United States military intervention against Russia in Syria.
 He argued that "a concerted effort is being made through fearmongering, propaganda, and lies to prepare our country for a dangerous confrontation, with Russia in Syria" and said that Russia was being demonized as part of a "calculated plan to resurrect a raison d'être for stone-cold warriors trying to escape from the dustbin of history by evoking the specter of Russian world domination."

 Guns

-Kucinich is graded "F" by the National Rifle Association, indicating a pro-gun control voting record.
+Kucinich is graded "F" by the NRA Political Victory Fund, indicating a pro-gun control voting record.
 He also received a 100% lifetime rating from the Brady Campaign to Prevent Gun Violence.